AFI's 100 Years...100 Thrills

-Part of the AFI 100 Years… series, AFI's 100 Years…100 Thrills is a list of the top 100 most exciting movies in American cinema.
+Part of the AFI 100 Years... series, AFI's 100 Years...100 Thrills is a list of the top 100 most exciting movies in American cinema.
 The list was unveiled by the American Film Institute on June 12, 2001, during a CBS special hosted by Harrison Ford.

-Nine Alfred Hitchcock films made to the list, making him the most represented director.
+Nine Alfred Hitchcock films made the list, making "the master of suspense" the most represented director.